Individuals who utilize the SCC computing facilities and information resources are bound by this policy.

-- Downloading or displaying sexually explicit, graphically disturbing, or sexually harassing images or text in a public computer facility or location.
+- Downloading, displaying, or transmitting sexually explicit, graphically disturbing, or sexually harassing images or text in a public computer facility or location.

 - Violating terms of applicable software licensing agreements or copyright laws.
 This includes but is not limited to downloading and making copies of any copyrighted materials or making illegal copies of copyrighted computer software programs.

 - Attempting to monitor or tamper with another user’s electronic communications, or reading, copying, changing, or deleting another user’s files or software without the explicit agreement of the owner.
 Files owned by individual users are to be considered private property, whether or not they are accessible by other users.

 - Sending mass e-mail to a large number of people on the system.
 It is acceptable, however, to use organizational or departmental mailing lists to send e-mail to groups of people on the system.

 - Knowingly or carelessly performing an act that will interfere with the normal operation of computer systems, including running, or installing, or giving to another user a program intended to damage or to place excessive load on a computer system or network.
 This includes programs known as computer viruses and worms.

 - Deliberately wasting/overloading system resources.

 - Attempting to cause destruction, modify or remove computer equipment, software, or peripherals without proper authorization.

 - Attempting to install software that is not deemed a supported software product of SCC.

 All existing federal and state laws and College regulations apply, including the laws and regulations that are specific to computers and networks, and those that may apply generally to personal conduct.